Robert Deeley: Ordination and ministry

-Back in Boston, Deeley served in various capacities in the Metropolitan Tribunal before being called to work in the Congregation for the Doctrine of the Faith by Cardinal Joseph Ratzinger in 2004.
-He kept this position in Rome until 2010, when he returned to Boston to be named vicar general and moderator of the curia in 2011.
+In 1989, Cardinal Bernard Law named Deeley as judicial vicar.
 Deeley was named a prelate of honor in 1995 by Pope John Paul II. giving him the title of "monsignor."
+In 1999, the archdiocese named Deeley as pastor of St. Ann Parish in Quincy, Massachusetts.
 Deeley served as president of the Canon Law Society of America in 2000.

+Cardinal Joseph Ratzinger called Deeley to Rome in 2004 to work in the Congregation for the Doctrine of the Faith.
+Deeley returned to Boston in 2010 when Cardinal Seán Patrick O'Malley named him vicar general and moderator of the curia.

 Auxiliary Bishop of Boston

-On November 9, 2012, Pope Benedict XVI named Deeley as an auxiliary bishop of the Archdiocese of Boston and titular bishop of Kearney.
+On November 9, 2012, Pope Benedict XVI named Deeley as an auxiliary bishop of Boston and titular bishop of Kearney.
 He was consecrated on January 4, 2013, at the Cathedral of the Holy Cross in Boston by Cardinal Seán O'Malley.
 Archbishop John Nienstedt and Bishop Robert Evans served as co-consecrators.
-Deeley chose "Veritatem facere in caritate" ("Living the truth in love") from St. Paul's Letter to the Ephesians as his episcopal motto, because he believes that is "the heart of our challenge in the Church today."
+Deeley chose "Veritatem facere in caritate" ("Living the truth in love") from St. Paul's Letter to the Ephesians as his episcopal motto.

-Deeley was the third president of the Canon Law Society to be named bishop by Benedict XVI, joining Bishop Randolph Calvo and Bishop Mark Bartchak.

 Bishop of Portland

-On December 18, 2013, Pope Francis appointed Deeley as bishop of the Diocese of Portland.
+On December 18, 2013, Pope Francis appointed Deeley as bishop of Portland.
 He was installed at the Cathedral of the Immaculate Conception in Portland, Maine, on February 14, 2014.

 On September 16, 2016, a Maine man sued Deeley, claiming that he had been sexually abused as a child by two diocese priests.
 The unnamed plaintiff was serving a 60-year sentence for the murder of his grandfather in 1986.

+In 2016, Deeley served the US Conference of Catholic Bishops (USCCB) as chair of the Committee on Canonical Affairs and Church Governance.
+The USCCB in 2017 named him as chair of the board for the National Catholic Risk Retention Group.
+Deeley in October 2023 expressed his sympathies for the victims of the mass shooting in Lewiston, Maine.

+Retirement

+Deeley retired as bishop of Portland on May 7, 2024 and was succeeded by James T. Ruggieri.